-08 Jul Keeping Well in Winter
+08 Jul Keeping Up Your Winter Wellness

 So, winter wellness…it can be a challenge.
 Colds and flus are everywhere.
 Most people have bouts of feeling low on energy, run down, flat and even a little depressed.
 It’s very easy to fall in the pit of only feeling enthusiasm for the couch, a book or a TV series, while eating lots of toast and chocolate.
 That’s okay…but it could be better.
 In fact, there are ways to experience winter so that you don’t feel like life is stagnant, but instead is simply changing directions by moving inwards and slowing down.

 Winter is best experienced as a slow season of moving inward, tranquillity and strength.
 However, in the West, we can often feel uncomfortable with this more introverted season and react to such discomfort by pushing through, running our energy and immunity into the ground, or withdrawing.
 We can be left feeling flat, if not depressed.